sachin17git/Answer-Script-Evaluation/README.md

 score for each answers and after all answers are processed, marks are added up and total marks is obtained.
 ###
+To construct a corpus from a Wikipedia (or other MediaWiki-based) database dump, refer this tutorial https://radimrehurek.com/gensim/corpora/wikicorpus.html.
+###
 ### Stages of evaluation:
 ##### 1. Input Text Processing
 ##### 2. Removing Stop Words